 Frequently Asked Questions by Economics Undergraduates

 Before visiting us to change your major, it is a good idea to run a What-If Analysis in PatriotWeb.
 This will ensure that there are no surprises when you switch your major.
-You can use the evaluation to help fill out the BA, BS, and Managerial Concentration advising worksheets found on the undergraduate student portion of the economics website.

 It is recommended that you run a “What-If” Degree evaluation.
 This will ensure that you take into consideration any changes in requirements when switching your degree focus and know any new classes you will need to take.